CovertLab/WholeCellSimDB/README.md

 1. Setup your database in the `DATABASES` dict in `WholeCellDB/settings.py`.
 For more information on how you can do this, see the [django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/#database-setup).
     * To use SQLite set the `ENGINE` property to `django.db.backends.sqlite3` and set the `NAME` property to the path to the database file
     * To use MySQL (1) create a new user and database and (2) set the `ENGINE` property to `django.db.backends.mysql` and set the `HOST`, `PORT`, `NAME`, `USER`, and `PASSWORD` properties
-2. In the `wcdb/models.py` file, change the value of `HDF5_ROOT` to the location you wish to save the HDF5 data.
+2. Edit the value of `HDF5_ROOT` in `WholeCellDB/settings.py` to indicate the location you wish to save the HDF5 data.

         HDF5 = "/path/to/my/hdf5/location"
 3. Run `python manage.py syncdb` to create the models.